Chris-48/classroom-submission-data/README.md

 - `classroom_oauth2callback()` this function is executed after the user grant us permission to see his/her classroom data, this function will create the classroom credentials for the user, store it in `credentials.db` and redirect the user to `/select`

-- `logout()` this function revoke the user's classroom and google sheets credentials, delete the user id from the session storage and delete the credentials from `credentials.db`
+- `logout()` this function revoke the user's classroom credentials, revoke the user's google sheets credentials, delete the user id from the session storage and delete the credentials from `credentials.db`

 ## Helpers folder